Skip to content

 Exploring Inverness, Scotland

-You might have heard of Inverness because of the show Outlander, where the town serves as one of the main settings.
+You might have heard of Inverness because of the show Outlander, which is primarily set there.
 You also might know about it from the Battle of Culloden, where the Jacobite Rebellion fell to the British Government.
 This battle is also one of the central events of Outlander.
-You also might…
+You also might know the town because of…

 Read more